 1. Must be made of round steel tubing with a minimum diameter of 1.50”x.095” wall thickness.

 All bracing must be a minimum diameter of 1.50”x.095” wall thickness.
 Maximum wall thickness must be.095” with no solid bars or ballast added inside.
 Rub rails must be outside of body panels but may not exceed the outside edge of the tires.
 The exception is the left rub rail, which

 may extend an absolute maximum of 2” outside the left rear tire sidewall.
 Rub rail ends must be rounded with no sharp edges and bend at a gradual 90 degrees.

 2. Rub rails must be a minimum of 50” long, end to end.

-3. Double rub rails allowed on drive side only.
+3. Double rub rails allowed.
 If abused, will be removed on case by case basis.

 MUFFLER AND EXHAUST SYSTEM:

 1. Only two mufflers are permitted.
 Mounting position will be optional.
 The exhaust must exit safe for the driver and must not be directed to the track surface.

 2. Any manufacturer of exhaust header is allowed, but header material is limited to steel or stainless steel.
 Cross over pipes connecting cylinder banks are not permitted.